NREL/foundational-industry-energy-data/_sources/ind_data.rst.txt

 Other Federal agencies
 **********************

-Several other federal agencies collect industrial energy information.
+Several other federal agencies collect industrial energy information, including the U.S. Geological Survey (USGS) and the U.S. Department of Agriculture (USDA).

 U.S. Geological Survey (USGS)
 =============================

+The USGS may collect additional industrial energy data, but only the Cement Minerals Yearbook is known to include estimates of energy consumption.

 * `Minerals Yearbook: Cement <https://www.usgs.gov/centers/national-minerals-information-center/cement-statistics-and-information>`_: Includes estimates of fuels used by cement district.